gallilmaimon/DISSC/README.md

 ```

 ### Vocder
 Training this model is based on Speech-Resynthesis with minor adjustments.
 Training it will take a couple of days on 2 GPUs.
 Update the number of available GPUs in the config files under ```sr/configs```, and in the run command.
 Also make sure the data paths in the config files match yours.
+After training, go to the checkpoint path configuration, and change the normalisation to false.
 - VCTK:
 ```sh
 python3 -m torch.distributed.launch --nproc_per_node <NUM_GPUS> sr/train.py --checkpoint_path sr/checkpoints/vctk_hubert --config sr/configs/VCTK/hubert100_lut.json